OverZealous/cdnizer/README.md

 > Bower package name for this source or set of sources.
 By providing the package name, cdnizer will look up the version string of the *currently installed* bower package, and provide it as a property to the `cdn` string.
 This is done by looking for either the `bower.json` or `.bower.json` file within your bower components directory.

 > The benefit of doing it this way is that the version used from the CDN *always* matches your local copy.
-It won't be automatically updated to the latest patch version without being tested.
+It will never automatically be updated to a newer patch version without being tested.

+> ##### options.files[].common

+> Load in the default data for an existing common public CDN.
+This has the same format as a [public CDN string](#optionsfilescommoncdn) above.

+> Using this option allows you to customize the settings for the package, by overriding any property in this section (e.g.: providing `test`, or a different `package` name).

 > ##### options.files[].cdn